hvu76/Data-Scraping-Project/README.md

-# Personal-Projects
+# Data Scraping Project
-This repository contains my personal data science projects.
-I used Python on JupyterLab for my projects
+This is my personal project about scraping worldwide demographic data from the CIA website throughout the years.